prayashtech2021/doccure-api/README.md

 - Run this command to update vendor files 'composer update'.
 - Rename file .env.example to .env.
 - Change the APP_URL, DB_DATABASE, DB_USERNAME and DB_PASSWORD values in .env as per your configuration.
+- Run this artisan command to generate key - 'php artisan key:generate'.

 ## Migration

-- Create a Database named like 'taxi'.
+- Create a Database.
-- Run this artisan command to generate key - 'php artisan key:generate'.
 - Run this artisan command to migrate the tables with seeder - 'php artisan migrate --seed'.
 - Run this artisan command for Passport - 'php artisan passport:install'.

 ## Default Users

-# ADMIN Panel
+## ADMIN Panel
 USERNAME: admin@gmail.com
 PASSWORD: Will be shared personal

-# CASH Distributor Panel
+## Doctor Panel
-USERNAME: cash@gmail.com
+USERNAME: doctor@gmail.com
 PASSWORD: Will be shared personal

-# DRIVER Panel
+## Patient Panel
-USERNAME: driver@gmail.com
+USERNAME: patient@gmail.com
 PASSWORD: Will be shared personal